I. In the course design phase

 - Special seating arrangement

-DII accommodations are personalised according to the student’s needs.
-To request for exam accommodations for students with special needs, contact DII at dii [at] smu.edu.sg.
+Academic accommodations are personalised according to the student's needs.
+To request for exam accommodations for students with special needs, contact SAS at accessibility [at] smu.edu.sg for further advice and guidance.

 D. Preparing a grading guideline rubric or marking scheme